Compound Interest & Savings Growth Calculator

 Does this calculator account for inflation?

-No — to account for inflation, subtract the inflation rate from your interest rate.
-If returns are 9% and inflation is 3%, use 6% for a real return estimate.
+No — results are in nominal (not inflation-adjusted) terms.
+To estimate real value, subtract the inflation rate from your return.
+If markets return 9% and inflation is 3%, enter 6% for a real purchasing-power projection.

 Related Calculators